The PMI SFBAC Mentorship Program

 - Commitment to the relationship

-- Attendance for the Cohort Kick-Off and Appreciation events (min.
-90 min / event)
+- Attendance for the Cohort Kick-Off, MidPoint Mixer, and Appreciation events.

 - Approachability, availability, and the ability to listen

-- Establish a set day and time for regular one-hour meetings that respects both your time and your mentee’s time.
+- Establish a set day and time for regular one-hour meetings that respect both your time and your Mentee’s time.
 This will build the trust necessary to allow him or her to reach out for support and keep an open line of communication throughout the process.

 - Ability and willingness to communicate what you know